SuLab/Applied-Bioinformatics/Configuration.md

 * to open a bash window
    * within cmder, press control-T.  From the "startup command" menu, choose `{WSL::bash}` or `{bash::ubuntu}`
    * click the Start button

+## Confirm installations
+* Are you able to open identify and open terminal on your computer?
+Y/N
+* Does a browser automatically open to a Jupyter Notebook page showing your files?
+Y/N </br>
+Type `jupyter notebook --version` in your terminal to confirm you have *v6.0.3* installed
+* In your Jupyter notebook, are you able to initiate a new Python3 script?
+Y/N</br>
+Type `python --version` in your terminal to confirm you have *v3.8.3* installed
+* In your Jupyter notebook, are you able to initiate a new R script?
+Y/N</br>
+Type `R --version` in your terminal to confirm you have *v4.0.2* installed